Welcome to Anthropic — a rocket ship outside the stadium gates

 She grew up in collaborative rooms.
 She knows copy without visuals is a monologue.

 Television.
 Film.
 Advertising.
 Every one of these is a collaborative art form where the writer who doesn't understand what the image is doing gets their words cut.
-She has spent thirty years writing alongside directors, cinematographers, designers, and art directors — learning viscerally how a line lands differently when the visual shifts, how silence can carry more than the sentence that was scripted, how the best creative partnerships produce something neither person could make alone.
+She has spent years writing alongside directors, cinematographers, designers, and art directors — learning viscerally how a line lands differently when the visual shifts, how silence can carry more than the sentence that was scripted, how the best creative partnerships produce something neither person could make alone.
 The Art Director, Enterprise will have a collaborator who instinctively writes for the space the visuals leave open, not the space they fill.

 The Wrexham parallel: McElhenney and Reynolds work because they're not the same person.
 Thirty years in production rooms taught her the same lesson: the best work happens between people, not inside them.